 - Soap, toothbrush, toothpaste, shaving kit, comb, brush, sanitary items if required, and tissues.

 - Glasses or contact lenses, hearing aid, walking aid, dentures.

 - A favourite toy or blanket for a child.

 - Pen, paper, books, magazines.
 Please remember, we cannot take responsibility for your belongings.
-Any personal items left after your discharge will be disposed of after three months if we cannot identify the owner.
+Any personal items left after your discharge will be disposed of if we cannot identify the owner.

 Discharge from hospital

 Our aim is to discharge patients by 11.00 am.
 Please make sure you have made arrangements to be picked up.